Discover more from Foresight Institute

 The absence of credible title transfer comes with a cost: the real estate holdings of many locals are ineffective as loan collateral for wealth-generating investments.
 De Soto estimated that more than $9 trillion of the world’s poorest people’s assets, mostly real estate, is locked up due to inadequate recognition by their governments.

 Better arrangements are possible.
-Imagine a cryptographic system for property rights that stores property title transfers.
-If a transfer occurs, a smart contract escrows money and title.
-The automation provides the trust needed for global transferability so that more abstract rights, such as mortgages, can be created from a credible local rights ledger.
-This can unlock property transfer at a distance, enabling the poor to turn assets into wealth.
-Crucially, the collateral is not the physical property itself, but the rights to use it in agreed-on ways.19
+A decentralized cryptographic system for property right transfers, agreed upon by locals, may provide the trust needed for transferability so that more abstract rights, such as mortgages, can be created from a credible local rights ledger.
+Crucially, the collateral is not the physical property itself, but the rights to use it in agreed-on ways.16

+A new type of property rights enabled by the blockchain is time-restricted ownership of digital goods.
+Similar to how you rent an apartment or car for a set period of time today, you could hold the rights to digital goods for a specified while.
 With the rise of the internet of things, blockchain-based property can become smart property.
-First discussed by Nick Szabo, smart property is equipped with electronic components that transfer ownership by transferring the ability to control.
+First discussed by Nick Szabo, smart property is equipped with electronic components that transfer ownership by transferring the cryptographic keys.
 Instead of trusting one actor with access to our physical devices, ownership is decentralized.
-This can change a dispute’s default outcome; default on your car loan and the car can decide you no longer possess it.23 When we’ll face the even harder to address property rights divisions of outer space resources, we will want this room for institutional experimentation that the blockchain ecosystem enables.
+This can change a dispute’s default outcome; default on your car loan and the car can decide you no longer possess it.20

 Our initial notion of property emerged from the game theory of trying to coordinate with each other.
 Because the Earth’s crust moves slowly, we could force our notion of property onto this very naïve geometric notion.
 It worked until we advanced to need things like pollution credits, radio spectrum, the rights of way so planes could fly over people's property, cross-negotiating those rights with the noise from planes, etc. There is no simple objective source of property boundaries in the physical world because physics itself has so many nonlocal interactions.
 If I move my arm so I am sending gravitons through your body, am I trespassing?